 If argument preserveScale=TRUE, then SNPs that are heterozygous (in the matched normal) are corrected for signal compression using an estimate of signal compression based on the amount of correction performed by TumorBoost on SNPs that are homozygous (in the matched normal).

-The option of preserving the scale is not discussed in the TumorBoost paper [1].
+The option of preserving the scale is not discussed in the TumorBoost paper [1], which presents the preserveScale=FALSE version.

 Henrik Bengtsson, Pierre Neuvial